Lead Generation Blog for a Training Company

 — John Sullivan, VP of Development, Gothic Gaming

-Want more details, plus tips you can start using as soon as the sessions ends?
+Want more details, plus tips you can start using as soon as the webinar ends?
 Sign up for our free webinar now.
-(Sign up even if you have a schedule conflict.
-We’ll email you a transcript at your best email.)
+Have a schedule conflict?
+Sign up anyway, and we’ll email you a transcript.